avinashbest/data-structure-iit-kanpur/README.md

 ## AVL Rotation:

-- We perform rotation in AV:L tree only in caser if Balance Factor is other than -1, 0 & 1.
+- We perform rotation in AVL tree only in case if Balance Factor is other than -1, 0 & 1.
 - There are basically four types of rotations which are as follows:

 1. <strong> LL Rotation: </strong>